Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Dual Pairs in s

 where

-is a choice of Cartan subalgebra of $V_1$.
-This agrees with the original choice of Cartan subalgebra $\hh$ we made in order to obtain the above decomposition in the first place.
+is a Cartan subalgebra of $V_1$.
+This agrees with the original choice of Cartan subalgebra $\hh$ made in order to obtain the above decomposition in the first place.
 The root system of $V_1$ corresponding to $\hh$ is

+with the positive-definite sublattice $P\subseteq L'$ such that $A=P/L\leq L'/L$.
 As the Lie algebra $V_1$ is in general reductive (and not necessarily semisimple), the roots $\Phi$ may span a proper (or even zero) subspace of $P\otimes_\Z\C=L\otimes_\Z\C$, the latter having dimension equal to the rank of $V_1$.

 The root multiplicities, which can be at most $1$, are given by